ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/chromiumos-design-docs/system-hardening/index.md

 that will require the most long-term investment.
 We're excited about the possibilities around integrating new kernel and user space hardening techniques and figuring out how to properly isolate drivers in kernel-space.
-Here are some of the ideas we have, but there is a lot of area to research:
+Here are some of the ideas we have, but there are a lot of areas to research:

 *   Retrofit /sbin/init and remove root everywhere.
 *   Isolate all running Xorg windows in Xephyr transparently to mitigate